 When you’re shopping on so many different websites, it’s tempting to just use the same username and password for everything.
-After all, who can remember 20 different login credentials?
-However, when you use the same login information for all of your online accounts or don’t update your passwords regularly, you might be susceptible to fraud.
+However, when you use the same login information for all of your online accounts, or don’t update your passwords regularly, you might be susceptible to fraud.
 Read on for easy tips from the Lake Trust Security Team to learn how to keep your online accounts secure.

 Credential Stuffing: What It Is And Why You Should Care

-In the first three months of 2019 alone, there were over 1900 reported data breaches worldwide.1 One trend that has emerged from these incidents is a significant increase in an attack called credential stuffing.
-Basically, what happens is a cybercriminal acquires a large number of usernames and passwords from a data breach.
-The criminal then tries to use all of the login information they’ve stolen to fraudulently gain access to your accounts on multiple websites.
+One trend that has emerged from recent data breaches is a significant increase in an attack called credential stuffing.
+Basically, a cybercriminal acquires a large number of usernames and passwords from a data breach.
+The criminal then tries to use the login information they’ve stolen to fraudulently gain access to your accounts on multiple websites.

 A common result of credential stuffing is an account being locked out.
 The attacker may have the correct username but incorrect password, attempting the combination until the account locks for security purposes.